PrachiBPatel/PrachiPatel-Portfolio/content/project/Order Fulfillment Analysis/index.md

 ##      1  504 2232
 ```

-## As demonstrated in class, calculate the time (in seconds) it took to fit the model and include this in your summary.
+calculating the time (in seconds) it took to fit the model.

 ```r